Rapid Comparison of Protein Binding Sites

 Comparing protein binding sites is an important method in drug discovery that plays a part in a wide variety of structure-centric pursuits.
 One challenge for binding site comparison methods is the broad goals of such approaches: from identifying subtle differences between largely similar sites in induced fit analysis or understanding selectivity, to identifying general similarity for drug repurposing or target fishing searches.

 SiteHopper represents an application of the OpenEye Shape and Color approach that has been so successful in ROCS to the domain of protein comparison.
 Treating binding sites as constructs with a defined shape and set of chemical features allows for rapid searching of database of known structures Users can generate their own protein database to search or use our provided database of publicly available structures.
-Users can then compare a query protein to a database of hundreds of thousands of protein binding sites in just a few minutes on an Nvidia GPU.
+Users can then compare a query protein to a database of hundreds of thousands of protein binding sites efficiently, thanks to a multi-threaded searching algorithm.
+On Linux machines with an NVIDIA graphics card, the GPU is used to speed up the search dramatically.
 The speed and flexibility of SiteHopper opens new avenues in drug repurposing, predicting off target effects, and polypharmacology among other uses in drug design projects.